Elering/estfeed-datahub-docs/eng/35-error_codes.md

 - `message` is a translated description of the error
 - `code` is the technical error code, that can be used by the integrated system for automatic error handling
-- `traceId` is the unique ID, that can be used by the Elering technical team to trach the root cause of the error
+- `traceId` is the unique ID, that can be used by the Elering technical team to trace the root cause of the error
 - `args` contains additional information in case it's needed.
 Can also be empty

+> **Note**
+> Error codes that begin with a different prefix, such as "mpd" and "mpm", are not covered in this document.
+These error codes are temporary and will be fixed during development

 ## /agreement